EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 #### Output files

-- **ERZ12345_predicted_orf.ffn.gz**: This `fasta` file contains the nucleotide sequences of each predicted Open Reading Frame (ORF) by the combined gene caller, making up the collection of genes detected in the assembly.
+- **ERZ12345_predicted_orf.ffn.gz**: This `FASTA` file contains the nucleotide sequences of each predicted Open Reading Frame (ORF) by the combined gene caller, making up the collection of genes detected in the assembly.
-- **ERZ12345_predicted_cds.faa.gz**: This `fasta` file contains the amino acid sequences of each predicted ORF, making up the collection of proteins detected in the assembly.
+- **ERZ12345_predicted_cds.faa.gz**: This `FASTA` file contains the amino acid sequences of each predicted ORF, making up the collection of proteins detected in the assembly.
-- **ERZ12345_predicted_cds.gff.gz**: This `gff` file contains the different Coding DNA Sequences (CDS) regions in the GFF3 format.
+- **ERZ12345_predicted_cds.gff.gz**: This `gff` file contains the Coding DNA Sequences regions in the GFF3 format.

 ### taxonomy